lschierer/HP_Stuff/packages/greenwood/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Rules of Magic.md

 ### Defence

-- Much of the content in this class is, as a mix of content categorized (by the nephilim) elsewhere, particularly Charms, Runes, Transfiguration, and Care of Magical Creatures.[^241125-3]
+- Much of the content in this class is, as a mix of content categorised (by the nephilim) elsewhere, particularly Charms, Runes, Transfiguration, and Care of Magical Creatures.[^241125-3]
 - Some of it, particularly as it comes to the study of specific counter curses and shields, comes from the Angels.